clinical

 You don't prepare for inspections.
 You run your trial well, and inspection readiness is the result.

-Seal Clinical scales down and up.
-Start with basic EDC and CTMS.
-Add eTMF when you need regulatory rigor.
-Add safety database integration when your aggregate reporting requirements mature.
-The data model supports the expansion because it was designed for the full lifecycle from the start.
+Start with EDC and basic site management.
+Add eTMF when regulatory rigor matters.
+Add safety database integration when aggregate reporting requirements mature.
+The data model supports expansion because it was designed for the full lifecycle from the start.

-You're not buying a startup tool that you'll rip out later.
-You're buying a platform that grows with your pipeline.
+You're not buying a point solution you'll rip out later.
+You're buying the platform that grows with your pipeline.

 Capabilities